pork3/sdlengine/README.md

 - Assign textures to the object

-- Runs under 500 ms
+- Runs internals in well under 500 ms

 - For more details, please check our project documentation: